 Streaming music services like Spotify use sophisticated algorithms to surface new music based on your listening habits.
 Pandora lets users change its algorithm for curating music via Pandora Modes.
 Popular WordPress plugins like Bibblio Related Posts and Jetpack Related Posts both surface content related to topics that customers express interest in.

-Digital marketers have long understood the value attracting customers to a brand’s digital outposts, from company websites or blogs to social media sites.
+Digital marketers have long understood the value of attracting customers to a brand’s digital outposts, from company websites or blogs to social media sites.
 Over time, customer interactions on those sites provide a glimpse into purchasing intent and to the behaviors leading to that point.

 That’s why marketers spend so many resources better understanding the before, during and after of a customer’s journey.